bmorris755/Rainbow/README.md

 # Rainbow
-Repo to hold colors or numbers.
+Repo to hold colors or numbers or something.